 Orange and yellow produce: immune boosters

 Carrots, oranges and sweet potatoes are high in beta-carotene, vitamin C and other antioxidants that support the immune system and improve skin health.
-These bright-colored foods suggest that you are mindful of your immune health and skin vitality.
+These bright-colored foods suggest that you are mindful of your immune system health and skin vitality.

-Onions, garlic and mushrooms are excellent for regulating blood sugar levels and lowering cholesterol.
+Onions, garlic and mushrooms are excellent for regulating your sugar levels and lowering cholesterol.
 They also have anti-inflammatory and antibacterial properties.
 Including these vegetables in your diet shows an awareness of the need to manage metabolic health.

 Frequency and freshness: signs of healthy eating habits